ricardodemauro/20533-bfbiz/lab4.md

   - HOST CACHING: **None**

-2. On MIA-CL1, from the Azure portal in the Internet Explorer window, attach to the 20533D0401-vm2 virtual machine a managed data disks with the following settings:
+2. Repeteat the processed in the same Virtual Machine to the second disk.

   - Name: **20533D0401-vm2-data02**